 The Wes Vernon Broadcast Scholarship, established in 2021, supports diversity within the field of broadcast journalism while honoring longtime radio journalist Wes Vernon, a former National Press Club member.
 The scholarship provides $5,000 annually to a student who demonstrates a commitment to a career in broadcast journalism.
 The award can be renewed up to three years, for a total of $20,000 toward educational expenses.

-The Lewis Scholarship will provide free housing and a monthly stipend to support student journalists of color who plan to intern at news media outlets in Washington, D.C., beginning in 2023.
+The Lewis Scholarship, established in 2023, provides free housing and a monthly stipend to support student journalists of color with internships at news media outlets in Washington, D.C.

-The Lewis Scholarship has an estimated value of $10,000 and will be awarded to one undergraduate student journalist of color each fall, spring, and summer semester.
+The Lewis Scholarship has an estimated value of $10,000 and is awarded to one undergraduate student journalist of color each fall, spring, and summer semester.
 The scholarship will provide a stipend of $1,000 per month and free housing provided through Washington Intern Student Housing for the duration of the student’s internship, usually four months.
-Applications for students with internships occurring in summer 2023 were due March 31, 2023.

 The Dennis and Shirley Feldman Fellowship